Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

   link below. **The development version of the bot contains experimental changes.
 It is not intended for normal users.** We will not support anyone using the development version in any support channels.
 Using the development version may break third party cogs and not all core commands may work.
-Downgrading after installing the development version may cause data loss, crashes or worse.
+Downgrading to stable after installing the development version may cause data loss, crashes or worse.

   .. code-block:: none